Root Rot Vs Healthy Roots: Understanding the Differences

 Ensuring Sufficient Drainage

-Proper drainage is key in preventing root rot.
+Proper drainage is key to preventing root rot.
 Make sure your plant’s container has drainage holes to allow excess water to escape.
 If your container doesn’t have drainage holes, you can add a layer of gravel or perlite at the bottom to help with drainage.
 Additionally, you can add mycorrhizal fungi to your soil, which can help your plant absorb nutrients and water more efficiently.

 By following these tips, you can prevent root rot from affecting your plants.
 Remember to always monitor your plant’s watering needs, choose the right soil, and ensure proper drainage.
 With a little bit of care, your plants can thrive and stay healthy.